argrelay/argrelay/readme.md

 > even if someone manages to generate Bash completion config,<br/>
 > it takes considerable time to load it for every shell instance.

-Unlike static|generated|offline index, standby server also naturally supports dynamic data.
+Unlike static|generated|offline index, standby server also naturally supports dynamic data updates.

 <a name="argrelay-accidental-use-case"></a>
 ### Accidental use cases

-Familiar shell with:
+Familiar terminal with:
-*   data-intensive CLI
+*   data-intensive CLI and seamless search
-*   minimalistic query syntax (to fit well for quickly typed commands)
+*   minimalistic enum-based query syntax to command (not troubleshoot)
-*   seamless search
 *   large catalogues of discoverable functions
 *   live data updates